khremeviuc1004/NanoPAD2ControllerEditor/README.md

 ### C++ Java JNI Dynamic Library Build

 #### Dependencies
-A Java JDK must be installed and the JAVA_HOME environment variable set.
+A Java JDK (version >= 11) must be installed and the JAVA_HOME environment variable set.
 The ALSA development libraries must be installed.

 #### Building